Which Camera Is Right For You?

 Another option when it comes to choosing the perfect security camera is whether or not to buy one that can pan, tilt, and zoom or one that is fixed in a particular position.
 Again, this will depend largely on the area that an individual is interested in monitoring.
 If only a single cameras going to be used in a large area, a camera that can be turned remotely and zoom in on a particular person or place is a great option to have.
 If only a single area is going to be monitored, such as the cash register in a gas station, a fixed camera will probably do the job just fine.

-Although it will not be dependent on the type of camera that a person chooses, an individual will also have the option of viewing their surveillance footage remotely or on the premises.
+Although it will not be dependent on the type of camera that a person chooses, an individual will also have the option of viewing their surveillance footage remotely or on the premises in Dallas, TX.
 Remote viewing is a good choice when management is looking to keep track of a particular area but is not on site to do so.